 Although Mom would buy pickles in a jar, rarely did she ever buy peach preserves.
 Consequently, there wasn’t much chance of comparison.
 All I did know was that I preferred Aunt Evelyn’s pickles.

 The other day, I picked the first of our snap beans, a few pods of okra and two Roma tomatoes.
 If I threw in a couple of baked chicken breasts, I knew I could create a delicious meal.
 I washed and snapped the beans.
 Fresh potatoes from Danny were cut.
 In a pan, I fried some bacon, and added some chopped onions.
 These were sautéed until they were soft.

 Then I tossed in the beans and potatoes, a little seasoning and covered all with water.
 While they simmered, I prepared the rest of the meal.
 Steamed okra.
 Sliced tomatoes.
 Chicken dipped in melted butter and then tossed in herbed bread crumbs mixed with a little parmesan cheese.
 Next thing you know, dinner was served.

 As I feasted on that meal, it hit me that I hadn’t eaten any green beans in quite a while.
 The last batch I took out of the freezer was sometime last winter.
-I thought about it for a moment, and then realized why.
+After a bit of thought I realized why.
 I don’t like green beans in a can.
-I don’t care what brand, they just do not have the same flavor or texture that home grown snap beans do.
+It doesn’t matter the brand, they just do not have the same flavor or texture that home grown snap beans do.

 This is one of my favorite life lessons on the farm: To have a garden of one’s own.
 To preserve the harvest you have worked so hard to produce.
 To till the earth, pull the weeds, tie up the plants, train the vines, and to wash and prep the produce.
+To add the flavor of life to my day.
 This, my friends, is the true sweet flavor of life.